-NPC behaviour is one of those aspects of game development where the gap between “adequate” and “compelling” is enormous, and the engineering effort doesn’t scale linearly with the player’s perception of quality.
-A well-tuned patrol path with a few contextual reactions can feel more alive than a complex neural network that’s technically impressive but behaviourally erratic.
+NPC behaviour is one of those parts of game development where the gap between “adequate” and “compelling” is huge, and the engineering effort does not scale neatly with what the player notices.
+A well-tuned patrol path with a few contextual reactions can feel more alive than a complex neural network that is technically impressive but behaviourally erratic.

-In our work with 2D games at Relish Games, we’ve experimented with several approaches to NPC AI.
-This article shares what we’ve learned about making 2D game characters feel dynamic without drowning in complexity.
+In our work with 2D games at Relish Games, we’ve tried several approaches to NPC AI.
+This article sets out what tends to work in practice, and where the usual traps are when you want 2D characters to feel dynamic without turning the project into a maintenance problem.

-There’s a counterintuitive truth about NPC behaviour in 2D games: because the visual presentation is simpler, the behaviour has to carry more weight.
-In a 3D game, detailed facial animations, motion-captured gestures, and environmental interactions create a sense of life even when the underlying AI is basic.
-In a 2D game, the behaviour IS the character.
+There’s a slightly counterintuitive truth about NPC behaviour in 2D games: because the visual presentation is simpler, the behaviour has to do more of the heavy lifting.
+In a 3D game, detailed facial animation, motion-captured gestures and environmental interaction can create a sense of life even when the AI itself is fairly basic.
+In a 2D game, the behaviour is the character.

 A behaviour tree for a 2D NPC might look like this: